 The ADEPT observation model was developed to provide educators with an opportunity for self-reflection and professional growth.

 Modeled after the Balanced Assessment Task (BAT), it is a process that uses multiple sources of information, including student work samples.
 The BAT was created by Drs.
-Robert J. Marzano, Debra Pickering, and Jane Pollock to provide educators multiple measures of student learning, including standard-based tasks and evidence of student growth.
+Robert J. Marzano, Debra Pickering, and Jane Pollock to provide educators with multiple measures of student learning, including standard-based tasks and evidence of student growth.

 The purpose of the four performance categories is to provide a comprehensive picture of an educator’s performance and effectiveness.
 Three of these categories provide a broad look at an educator’s work.